grambbledook/onebrc/README.md

   obebrc generate [flags]

 Modes:
-  chain: A producer-consumer implementation of 1brc
-  naive: A naive implementation of 1brc
-  parallel: A parallel producer-consumer implementation of 1brc
-  staged: A parallel staged producer-consumer implementation of 1brc
+  naive       A naive implementation of 1brc parallel    A parallel producer-consumer implementation of 1brc sequential  A producer-consumer implementation of 1brc staged      A parallel staged producer-consumer implementation of 1brc

 Flags:
   -b, --buffer int               buffer size for the buffered reader (default 1024)